vijaymathew/vijaymathew.github.io/books/info/chapter_6.md

 ```
 Message length:   1000 symbols
 Entropy:          1.4855 bits/symbol
-Encoded length:   1492 bits
+Encoded length:   1487 bits
-Bits per symbol:  1.4920
+Bits per symbol:  1.4870
-Overhead:         0.0065 bits/symbol
+Overhead:         0.0015 bits/symbol
 Round-trip OK:    True
 ```

-The overhead is now 0.007 bits per symbol — compared to Huffman's worst-case 1 bit per symbol.
+The overhead is now about 0.002 bits per symbol — compared to Huffman's worst-case 1 bit per symbol.
 The integer implementation handles messages of arbitrary length without precision loss, and the round-trip is exact.
+Using a fixed message here makes the example reproducible and keeps the comparison anchored to the stated source distribution instead of one particular random draw.

 ---